Baby's growth spurt: we explain!

-What to do about a growth spurt?
+What to do when growth peaks

 Calming him down

-Growth peak and breastfeeding
+Peak growth and breastfeeding

-It can sometimes be hard for moms who are going through periods called "cluster feeds.cluster feedsIt can sometimes be hard for moms who are going through periods called "cluster feeds" when your baby is clamoring for the breast.
-Keep in mind that this is a transitory period.
-Do not hesitate to ask for help Don't hesitate to ask for help from those around you at these times, for example by preparing meals in advance, or by creating a quiet space where you can breastfeed in peace and quiet.
+It can sometimes be trying for moms who go through periods known as "cluster feeds".cluster feeds"Keep in mind that this is a temporary, transitional period.
+Bear in mind that this is a temporary, transitional period.
+Don't hesitate to ask for help laround you at these times, for example by preparing meals in advance, or by creating a quiet space where you can breastfeed in peace and quiet.

 Growth spurt and bottle feeding

-FAQs on baby's growth spurt
+FAQs on baby growth peaks

-What are the signs of a growth spurt?
+What are the signs of peak growth?

 Growth spurt can occur in a number of ways, but is most often seen in the increased number of feedings and a growing appetite.